mkostrun/omega-iseries-pid-server/README.md

 # omega-iseries-pid-server

+This provides a computer controlled PID controller controling a hot plate.
-This is a telnet server for a computer preferrably running linux, written in python.
+It is a telnet server for a computer preferrably running linux, written in python.
 The hardware for this PID telnet server comprises of

 - Omega PID controller from iSeries, e.g., CNI3244-C24, which was used in development